Academic Master

 Cartesian Dualism is basically the concept that human body and human soul are entirely two different things.
 They are completely separate by means of division.
 For example human body can be divided by cutting legs or arms etc. but human soul or mind cannot be divided and is indivisible.

-Locke additionally acknowledges Descartes’ view that brains must be “transparent to themselves”, for instance in his questioning against inherently had thoughts and learning, where he says that “we aren’t mindful of any such belonging and couldn’t have them without monitoring them: ‘To engrave anything on the brain without the mind’s seeing it appears to me barely clear”.
+Locke additionally acknowledges Descartes’ view that brains must be “transparent to themselves,” for instance in his questioning against inherently had thoughts and learning, where he says that “we aren’t mindful of any such belonging and couldn’t have them without monitoring them: ‘To engrave anything on the brain without the mind’s seeing it appears to me barely clear.”
 In any case not at all like Descartes he doesn’t utilize this to characterize the realm of mind, and it isn’t evident that he characterizes it by any means.
 On the off chance that he does, it is by saying that ‘soul’— which is one of his words for ‘thing that have mentalistic properties’— is ‘the thought of reasoning, and moving a body’

 According to Hume’s theory self is not same overtime so the dualism differs on this point as dualism’s approach to self is not the way of Hume’s.
 Hume suggests that we look at ourselves as “stable entities existing in a time span’ regardless of how closely we look at our own particular encounters, we never watch anything past a progression of transient sentiments, sensations, and impressions.
 There is no idea of “self” that ties our specific impressions together.
-As such, we can never be specifically aware of ourselves, just of what we are encountering at any given minute.
+As such, we can never be specifically aware of ourselves, just what we encounter at any given minute.
 This contention likewise applies to the idea of the spirit.
 Hume proposes that the self is only a heap of observations, similar to a chain.
 To search for a unifying self past those recognitions is similar to searching for a chain separated from the connections that constitute it.

 SEARCH